 We have never declared or paid any cash dividends on our capital stock, and we do not intend to pay any cash dividends in the foreseeable future.
 We expect to retain future earnings, if any, to fund the development and growth of our business.
 Any future determination to pay dividends on our capital stock will be at the discretion of our board of directors.
-In addition, our ability to pay dividends on our capital stock is limited by the terms of the Series A Preferred Stock and may be further restricted under future contractual arrangements.
 Accordingly, you must rely on the sale of your common stock after price appreciation, which may never occur, as the only way to realize any future gain on your investment.